Ultimate Texas Hold'em poker | Casino de Mont-Tremblant

 Try to obtain the best five-card poker hand using your two hole cards and the five community cards.
 Your hand must be of a higher ranking than the dealer’s hand.

 Good to know

-Before playing your first game of Ultimate Texas Hold’em, you might benefit from learning some basics of the game.
+Before playing your first game of Ultimate Texas Hold’em, you might benefit from learning about certain notions of the game.
 These helpful tips and basic rules will give you a sense of what to expect before you get to the casino.
 Once you are at the table, don’t hesitate to ask the dealer any questions you may have.
 Helping you understand how the game is played is part of their job.